thiagosindra/higher-resolution-hypothesis/docs/sections/existing-theories.md

     <p>Within DPM, E/I balance functions as the control parameter governing distributed propagation.
 Inhibitory neurons—the brain's brakes—normally constrain how far signals spread (spatially) and how long they last (temporally).
 When inhibition is reduced or delayed, the preserved collateral branches identified by DPM become functionally active pathways rather than dormant anatomical structures.
 E/I imbalance thus determines the active:reactive ratio: stronger inhibition favors goal-directed processing with limited spillover, while weaker inhibition allows reactive pathways to dominate.</p>

     <p>E/I imbalance is not a separate dysfunction from distributed architecture—it's the gating dynamic that allows distributed topology to express itself functionally.
-The branches exist anatomically due to reduced pruning; E/I balance determines whether signals actually propagate through them.</p>
+The branches exist anatomically due to both reduced pruning and ongoing collateral formation; E/I balance determines whether signals actually propagate through them.</p>

     <h3>Intense World Theory: The Phenomenology of Distributed Processing</h3>